 Analysis: The PUD proposes implementing the site's requested Medium Residential (MR) land use designation.
-The PUD proposes development consistent with that designation's minimum and maximum density range, providing for 83% of the site's potential dwelling units.
+The PUD proposes development consistent with that designation's minimum and maximum density range, providing for 80% of the site's potential dwelling units.
 A series of buffers and open spaces, addressed elsewhere in the report, are proposed as transition to the surroundings in an effort to make the site compatible with the surrounding properties.
-As the site's concurrent Large-Scale Comprehensive Plan Amendment 25-L04 is not recommended for approval, staff concludes the proposed rezoning is not consistent with FLUE Policy 2.1.19.
+The proposed PUD is consistent with the site's requested MR land use designation and is located within the UGB where a variety of urban services are available.
+As recommended, staff concludes the proposed rezoning is consistent with FLUE Policy 2.1.19.

 - 3. FLUE Policy 5.1.2: Review Criteria Changes to Comprehensive Plan and Zoning.
 Before approval of a Comprehensive Plan Amendment (CPA), Zoning Changes (ZC), or Special Use Permit (SUP), the applicant shall demonstrate that the proposed modification is compatible with existing and planned development on the site and in the immediate vicinity, and shall evaluate its overall consistency with the Comprehensive Plan, Zoning, and LDC and potential impacts on, but not limited to the following: - 1.
 Market demand and necessity for the change - 2.
-Availability and potential need for improvements to public or private facilities and services: - 3.
-Allocation and distribution of land uses and the creation of mixed-use areas: - 4.
+Availability and potential need for improvements to public or private facilities and services; - 3.
+Allocation and distribution of land uses and the creation of mixed-use areas; - 4.
 Environmentally sensitive areas, natural and historic resources, and other resources in the County; - 5.
-Agricultural activities and rural character of the area; - 6.
+Agricultural activities and rural character of the area: - 6.
 Prevention of urban sprawl, as defined by Ch.
 163, F.S.; - 7.
 Consistency with the UGB; - 8.
 Consistency with planning principles and regulations in the Comprehensive Plan, Zoning, and LDC; - 9.
 Compatibility with current uses and land uses in the surrounding area; - 10.
 Water supply and alternative water supply needs; and - 11.
 Concurrency requirements.

 Analysis: A market demand and necessity for change analysis was not provided for the request.
 The request represents an extension of the Urban Area with a Medium Residential land use designation into the current Rural Area/Rural Land designated properties that has not been recommended for approval by staff.
-Further, transportation and emergency services concerns previously identified are a significant concern to ensure adequate public facility infrastructure and services.
+Further, transportation and emergency services concerns previously identified are a significant concern to ensoure adequate public facility infrastructure and services.
 The expansion of Urban Area uses into the Rural Area, while buffered, will contribute to creating isolated and disconnected Urban and Rural Areas.
 The application is not consistent with FLUE Policy 5.1.2.